 The first of the siting criteria within Policy H7 concerns the dwelling not being overtly prominent.
 Examples of overtly prominent locations given are sites on a skyline, on artificially elevated ground, or in open settings such as the centre of fields.
-The site is not on a skyline, is not on artificially elevated ground and is not in the centre of a field.
-In fact the dwelling-house, if approved, would have a sloping, elevated, backdrop with existing tree growth which would help it to integrate with the housing pattern here.
+The site is not on artificially elevated ground and is not in the centre of a field.
+The dwelling-house, if approved, would have an ascending public road (Groal Brae) as a backdrop with vast gorse bush growth to the east to help it to integrate with the housing pattern here.
+Please see the photomonatge below which denotes how the dwelling may look when complete.